 As a cinematographer and photographer, I am drawn to visual storytelling.
 I strive to create work that is relatable; that brings people back to a memory or a feeling.
 My portraits allow people (including myself) to be vulnerable and connect with others.
-I also find comfort in photographing the minutia of daily life—At a time when I am constantly struggling with my own fears, anxieties, and self-confidence, it forces me to stay grounded and just exist in that split-second moment.
+I also find comfort in photographing the minutia of daily life—When I am struggling with my own fears, anxieties, and self-confidence, it forces me to stay grounded and just exist in that split-second moment.

 Day Off featured by L.A.
 Photo Curator in Nothing Special Exhibition